 Short for “Light Emitting Diode,” LEDs have revolutionized automotive lighting over the past several years.
 Generally speaking, LED lighting is more efficient and draws less electrical current than a traditional bulb, so there’s less strain on a wiring harness—which is particularly helpful in an older or vintage vehicle.
-LEDs typically don’t generate as much heat as an incandescent either and they tend to be a bit more durable too, making LED lighting a good choice for a rough-and-tumble off-road 4×4 or performance vehicle.
+LEDs typically don’t generate as much heat as an incandescent either and they tend to be a bit more durable too, making LED lighting a good choice for a rough-and-tumble off-road 4×4 or a track day race car.

-Want to upgrade to LED headlights?
-You can get an entire LED headlight housing or opt for individual LED replacement bulbs—though LED bulbs usually have a distinct shape/size, so make sure you have enough room behind your headlight assembly to install them.
+Want to upgrade to LEDs?
+You can get an entire LED headlight housing or opt for individual LED replacement bulbs, though LED bulbs usually have a distinct shape/size, so make sure you have enough room behind your headlight assembly to install them.

 While we could devote an entire article to this topic*, generally speaking in the context of automotive lighting, lumens is a measurement of the light a specific source puts out.
 In other words, the bigger the number, the more space that’s lit up.
 So lumens is the total light output, in all directions, which makes it an important spec to consider, particularly when shopping for headlights.